Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 7- FLORENCE (Tuscany: San Gimignano, Monteriggioni, Siena)

-There are of course countless companies running day trip tours to Tuscany leaving from Florence, so it can be hard to pick.
-Do your research, and you will find what you want!
+There are of countless companies running Tuscany day trip tours leaving from Florence, so it can be hard to pick.
 When I visited, my family had a driver take us to the small medieval towns of San Gimignano and Monteriggioni first.

 Lodging: List of hotels in Florence